dubeyx/Image-Processing/README.md

 Questions

-Q1.
-Apply the prewitt and sobel filters on random image (that have fews edges), and compare the result with original image.
+1. Apply the prewitt and sobel filters on random image (that have fews edges), and compare the result with original image. <br>
-Q2.
-Increase the weight at positions [x,y+1], [x+1,y], [x-1,y], [x, y-1] in 3*3 sobel filter, and infer how it will impact the edge image concerning the benchmark sobel.
+2. Increase the weight at positions [x,y+1], [x+1,y], [x-1,y], [x, y-1] in 3*3 sobel filter, and infer how it will impact the edge image concerning the benchmark sobel. <br>
-Q3.
-Apply the LOG filter on the same image that you have taken in Q2, and compare the edge results with output of Q2.
+3. Apply the LOG filter on the same image that you have taken in Q2, and compare the edge results with output of Q2.<br>

 <hr>